nanoc/nanoc.app/content/doc/rules.md

 To lay out an item representation, call `#layout` and pass the layout identifier as argument.

-**Example #4**: The following rule will filter the rep using the `erb` filter, lay out the rep using the layout that matches the `/shiny.*` pattern, and finally run the laid out rep through the `:rubypants` filter:
+**Example**: The following rule will filter the rep using the `erb` filter, lay out the rep using the layout that matches the `/shiny.*` pattern, and finally run the laid out rep through the `:rubypants` filter:

     #!ruby
     compile '/about.*' do